Myanmar's coup opponents welcome new British, Canadian sanctions

 The army seized back power after alleging fraud in Nov 8 elections won by Aung San Suu Kyi's National League for Democracy (NLD) party, halting a transition to democracy that had begun in 2011 and detaining her and hundreds of others.

-Myanmar's Assistance Association for Political Prisoners said a total of 521 people had been detained as of Thursday.
-Fourty-four have been released.
+Myanmar's Assistance Association for Political Prisoners said 521 people had been detained as of Thursday.
+Of them, 44 had been released.

 The junta has also come under pressure from demonstrations and a civil disobedience campaign that has paralysed much government business.

-More protests were planned on Friday, marking the 14th day of what have become the biggest street demonstrations since the "Saffron Revolution" in 2007, which became a step towards democratic reforms.
+More protests were planned on Friday, marking the 14th day of what have become the biggest street demonstrations since "Saffron Revolution" protests in 2007, which, though suppressed, helped nudge the military to begin withdrawing from politics.

 The marches have been more peaceful than the bloodily suppressed demonstrations under previous juntas, but police have fired rubber bullets several times to disperse protesters.

-READ: Protesters out again in Myanmar to denounce military coup, police use water cannon in capital

-One protester is expected to die after being shot in the head in the capital Naypyidaw last week.
+One protester died after being shot in the head in the capital Naypyitaw last week.
 The army says one policeman died of injuries sustained in a protest.

 Protesters have called for the recognition of last year's election as well as the release of Aung San Suu Kyi and other detainees.